openstack-archive/sahara/doc/source/reference/plugin-spi.rst

 Returns an EDP job engine object that supports the specified job_type on the given cluster, or None if there is no support.
-The EDP job engine object returned must implement the interface described in :doc:`edp.spi`.
+The EDP job engine object returned must implement the interface described in :doc:`edp-spi`.
 The job_type is a String matching one of the job types listed in :ref:`edp_spi_job_types`.